 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. assessed.
-A.4.1.
-Has the host country confirmed that the project assists it in achieving sustainable development? /1//3/ DR Prior to the submission of the final validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, including the confirmation that the project assists it in achieving sustainable development.
+Final Concl. project assists it in achieving sustainable development.
 A.4.2.
-Will the project create other environmental or social benefits than GHG emission reductions? /1//3/ DR The project is expected to bring social benefits such as employment and training programmed of energy generation, thus contributing to the sustainable development objectives of the Brazilian Government. ОК B. Project Baseline The validation of the project baseline establishes whether the selected baseline methodology is appropriate and whether the selected baseline represents a likely baseline scenario.
+Will the project create other environmental or social benefits than GHG emission reductions? /1//3/ DR The project is expected to bring social benefits such as employment and training programmed of energy generation, thus contributing to the sustainable development objectives of the Brazilian Government.
+OK B. Project Baseline The validation of the project baseline establishes whether the selected baseline methodology is appropriate and whether the selected baseline represents a likely baseline scenario.
 B.1.
 Baseline Methodology It is assessed whether the project applies an appropriate baseline methodology.
 B.1.2.
-Does the project apply an approved methodology and the correct version thereof? /1//3/ DR The project applies the approved consolidated baseline methodology ACM0009 (Version 3.2) - "Consolidated baseline and monitoring methodology for fuel switching from coal or petroleum fuel to natural gas" ОК B.1.3.
-Are the applicability criteria in the baseline methodology all fulfilled? /1//3/ DR The project meets the applicability conditions of ACM0009 (Version 3.2) as ОК
+Does the project apply an approved methodology and the correct version thereof? /1//3/ DR The project applies the approved consolidated baseline methodology ACM0009 (Version 3) - "Consolidated baseline and monitoring methodology for fuel switching from coal or petroleum fuel to natural gas" OK B.1.3.
+Are the applicability criteria in the baseline methodology all fulfilled? /1//3/ DR The project meets the applicability conditions of ACM0009 (Version 3) as i) Samarco had used coal and fuel oil to energy necessities of pellet production.
+The pipeline of natural gas is not available on Ubu facilities.
+The point of Petrobras natural gas pipeline could reach was Vitoria municipality, 50 km away /25//26/; ii) No regulation constrain the use of natural OK